 Andrew: There’s an incorrect notion that Product Management is about coming up with an amazing idea that no one else has come up with before.
 Instead, it’s more about figuring out which idea would make the most impact out of all the other ones out there, and what you can learn from it.
 Influence comes from helping other people see how you got to your conclusion.
 It’s important to have everyone on the same page since you’re all working together on the product.

-Product Gym: A popular question that our students and readers hear during Product Management interviews is, “How do you influence without authority?”
+Product Gym: A popular question that our members and readers hear during Product Management interviews is, “How do you influence without authority?”
 What are some ways in which someone could tackle this question?

 Andrew: It has to do with the development of listening and reacting.
 You need to listen to what your audience is saying, and react to it in a way that acknowledges that you’ve heard them.
 At the same, you, as the Product Manager, should be thinking about what to do with that information.
 Influence comes from actively listening to people.
 I also think patience and learning go hand-in-hand.
 At a new job, where you don’t have the same social capital as you had before, you should have the patience to develop new relationships with others and become a valuable figure in that company.